Poppy is the author of "A Bard's Lament." She lives in Enoshima and likes to read novels and play video games, especially open-world RPGs.

-Dragon Age: Inquisition is the latest in BioWare's popular fantasy roleplaying Dragon Age series.
-The ability to create your own character, choose their race and weapon class, as well as personality with dozens of in-game choices makes this a spectacular roleplaying experience.
+Dragon Age: Inquisition is an installment in BioWare's popular fantasy role-playing Dragon Age series.
+The ability to create your own character, choose their race and weapon class, as well as personality with dozens of in-game choices, makes this a spectacular roleplaying experience.

 Thousands of players across the world have been charmed by the engaging storyline, unforgettable characters, and replayability of this great series.

 One useful yet often overlooked feature of Inquisition is the ability to craft and modify your own weapons and armour.
 Though there are many items you can find and buy across the game's world, there are some great opportunities with crafting to come up with equipment you need for a specific battle situation, or to boost stats that a certain character might lack.

 Crafting and modifying, though, can seem complicated at first.
 Here is a full guide on making your own weapons and armour in Inquisition and how to use parts such as arms, legs, blades, grips, and more to make your party as strong as it can be.

 Where to Begin

 You are first introduced to this feature in Haven, after you have examined the rift with Cassandra, Solas, and Varric, and when you are settled in the Inquisition's base.
 The quest "Haven's Best and Brightest" will be activated automatically, so head to the blacksmith, Harrit, just outside the town gates to activate "The Right Armour" and "Piece by Piece," where you have to craft and upgrade armour, respectively.

 The Right Armour